 Pure handspun angora fur

-in natural white and hand dyed red.
+in natural white with hand dyed red angora/merino blend.

-with a red cashmere & silk blend
+camel down, cashmere & silk

 naturally colored alpaca and cashmere